Psycojoker/weirdict/README.txt

 The example classes provided include:

+* A dict whose normalization function can be passed in the constructor (and changed on-the-fly),

 * A case-insensitive dict,

 * a dict whose keys are truncated to a given length,